Galway beat Armagh on penalties after thriller

 While the sides were level after a gripping first half, Galway seized control with Johnny Heaney's 40th-minute goal quickly followed by a Shane Walsh point as the Tribesmen surged into a four-point lead.

-Armagh's hopes of mounting a late comeback were dashed when McCabe was sent off by David Coldrick for a high shoulder on Tierney with 10 minutes remaining.
+Armagh's hopes of mounting a late comeback were seemingly dashed when McCabe was sent off by David Coldrick for a high shoulder on Tierney with 10 minutes remaining.

 However, given renewed purpose with the announcement that eight minutes of additional time were to be played, Armagh went for broke and breathed new life into the Orchard County faithful on the terraces when Nugent palmed the ball into the net from close range.